GoodCod3/cybertron-framework/README.md

 #### orchestrator folder (Optional folder)
 **This directory is optional**, not all endpoints will have this directory.
 We will only create it when we want to modify the orchestrator and thus specify a new pipeline flow.

-This class must implement the `from core.orchestrator.abstract_orchestrator import AbstractOrchestrator` interface and implement the following methods:
+This class must implement the `from cybertron_framework.orchestrator.abstract_orchestrator import AbstractOrchestrator` interface and implement the following methods:

 * **set_input_manager**: This method allows us to specify the transforms that we are going to register in the pipeline.